-Update: January 17, 2018 – It’s been brought to my attention by multiple readers that gabapentin may come with severe risks such as respiratory depression, and much worse withdrawal symptoms than my research originally indicated.
+Update: September 30, 2019 – It’s been brought to my attention by multiple readers that gabapentin may come with severe risks such as respiratory depression, and much worse withdrawal symptoms than my research originally indicated.
 I didn’t realize that gabapentin was such a controversial medication when I published this article.
 Please do extensive research before using gabapentin for anxiety, and consider all of the risks involved.
 Please also heed to the warnings about combining grapefruit juice with medications like gabapentin, which can lead to extremely serious consequences.

 No, I’m not high on gabapentin while writing this article.
 But, I do have a dear friend who’s prescribed gabapentin, and she’s experienced some positive results that you’ll want to hear about.
 That’s why I’m writing this article.